 It’s worth noting that this traffic issue is not unique to Raleigh; Charlotte, another fantastic city to move into in North Carolina, also grapples with traffic as a downside.

 A significant cons of living in Raleigh, NC, is high tax rates.
 Raleigh has a 6.75% sales tax rate above the national average.

 The state also has some of the highest income tax rates in the country.
 For instance, someone making $60,000 annually will pay about $4,055 in state income taxes.

 Extreme Weather Conditions

-North Carolina has some of the most unpredictable weather patterns in the country.
+North Carolina, including its praised city of Durham considered one of the best places to live in the state, has some of the most unpredictable weather patterns in the country.

 Tough on Seasonal Allergy Sufferers

 If you suffer from seasonal allergies, Raleigh might not be the right place for you.
 The city is among the top fifty worst places to live for seasonal allergy sufferers.

 Tree pollen, ragweed, and grass pollen are the most significant culprits, and the allergy season can persist for more than six months.